- Treatment for erectile dysfunction with Spedra®

 When should Spedra® not be used?

-- are allergic to avanafil or any of its ingredients
+- Are allergic to avanafil or any of its ingredients.

-- have severe heart, liver or kidney disease
+- Have severe heart, liver or kidney disease.

-- have very low blood pressure
+- Have very low blood pressure.

-- have certain serious eye conditions
+- Have certain serious eye conditions.

-Always inform your clinician about your full medical history and current medicines before starting treatment.
+Always tell your UK-registered prescriber about your full medical history and current medicines before starting treatment.

 Warnings and precautions

-- have heart problems or have been advised to avoid sexual activity
+- Have heart problems or have been advised to avoid sexual activity.

-- have kidney or liver impairment
+- Have kidney or liver impairment.

-- have blood disorders such as sickle cell anaemia, leukaemia or multiple myeloma
+- Have blood disorders such as sickle cell anaemia, leukaemia or multiple myeloma.

-- have a stomach ulcer or bleeding disorder
+- Have a stomach ulcer or bleeding disorder.

-- notice changes in vision or hearing
+- Notice sudden changes in your vision or hearing.

 Interactions with other medicines, food and drink